Assertiveness is in the Eye of the Beholder

 Instrumental Goals (I need a pay raise) - also referred to as content goals - involve the distribution of resources and how we want them to be distributed.
 “These goals influence communication in ways that attempt to get the receiver to deliver what the source asks for” as Canary, Cody, Manusov explain in their book.
 (4)

-As research shows, however, this is where an important factor lies that mediates the application and the further development of those skills.
+As research shows, however, consideration of the recipient's state of mind is an important factor that mediates the application and the further development of those skills.

 The second step pertains to the application of our assertiveness competencies.
-The moment we address matters with another person we need to keep everyone's instrumental and relational goals in mind, both our own and those of other.
+At the time we address matters with another person we need to keep everyone's instrumental and relational goals in mind, both our own and those of the other.
 Parallelly, as we assert our desires or our point of view, we need to monitor how the interaction is going.

-The moment you detect that emotions are interfering with the chances for a good outcome - a basic mentalizing skill - you need to apply affective mentalizing competencies that will prevent any of the participants from reacting with fight, flight or freeze behavior.
+The moment we detect that emotions are interfering with the chances for a good outcome - a basic mentalizing skill - we need to apply affective mentalizing competencies that will prevent any of the participants from reacting with fight, flight, or freeze behavior.
 These competencies entail: first, empathizing with others so that you can show compassion and reconnect with them; and second, employing affective social competencies that help you and the other to explain how you are feeling and how you want to continue.

 In sum, our mental states are always embedded within the context, and influenced by our cultural background and upbringing.
 In addition, they are influenced by our temperament and personality.

 Even if we grow up in the same neighborhood, we can still have very different beliefs, desires and knowledge.
-Affective mentalizing efforts will provide guidance as to which nonverbal and verbal behaviors will be the most effective and appropriate when it comes to attaining instrumental and relational goals.
+Affective mentalizing efforts will provide guidance as to which nonverbal and verbal behaviors will be the most effective and appropriate in attaining instrumental and relational goals.
 These insights will also reveal possible avenues for broadening your assertive verbal and nonverbal behaviors.
-This is particularly true when you are dealing with people from a disparate cultural backgrounds.
+This is particularly true when you are dealing with people from disparate cultural backgrounds.

 There is one more observation I would like to share regarding assertiveness trainings.
 In general, assertiveness training tends to focus on personal confidence.
 In my opinion, if you don’t feel confident, don’t pretend you are, as people tend to pick up on your insecurity.